'The United States vs. Billie Holiday' and the Philadelphia connections

 Philadelphia native and Temple University graduate Da'Vine Joy Randolph plays Roslyn, Billie's friend.

 "Philly is no joke," Randolph said.
-"I think any urban setting you come from, you understand the struggle and the hustle.
+"I think any kind of urban setting, if you come from that, you understand the struggle and the hustle.
 That's ingrained in you as a child."